Ysoroko/ft_server/guide.md

 # Restart php to apply the changes
 service php7.3-fpm restart;

+# At this point the commands will be executed once and that's it, we need to be able to keep our server
+# running.
+There are multiple ways to achieve this, but here I will use a kind of a lazy solution of
+# executing "sleep infinity" command which will simply keep our server running until we press CTRL+C
+sleep infinity
 ```
 Now that all of the commands we need to execute are ready and waiting in "start.sh" file, let's place it in our
 container and tell our Dockerfile to execute it.